William Wadé Harris: Religious career

 In 1910 he was arrested for his part in an insurrection, and he later indicated that while in prison he received a vision of the angel Gabriel.
 On July 27, 1913, Harris began on a missionary journey from Liberia to Ghana, clad in a white robe and a turban.
 He carried a bamboo cross, a Bible and a gourd rattle, symbolizing the African nature of his mission.
 Harris identified himself with the biblical prophet Elijah.

 Harris preached an orthodox Christian message, with an emphasis on dealing with indigenous fetishes.
 He burned the objects and called on his hearers to spurn occult practices.
 He approved of polygamy, and traveled in the company of several wives.
 In an eighteen-month period in 1913–1914, Harris baptized over 100,000 new converts.

 He went on three more missionary journeys thereafter (1917-1918, 1919, and 1921), which he travelled from Liberia to Sierra Leone and back.

 Among those converted by Harris was Maame Harris Tani, who would go on to become his third wife and, later, to lead the Twelve Apostles Church of Ghana.

-Death
+Death and legacy

 Harris died in 1929 in extreme poverty.
 His preaching produced hundreds of "Harris" churches along the Ivory Coast, although many of his followers joined established denominations, both Catholic and Protestant.
 Jones Darkwa Amanor suggests that he can "be considered as the precursor of the Pentecostal Movement in Ghana," while Mark Noll notes that his form of Christianity was "not as thoroughly indigenized as the Zionist movements of South Africa."

 David Shank argues that Harris's work "brought about a massive break with the external practices of traditional African religions all along the coast," including the disappearance of lascivious dance, huts for isolating women during their menstrual periods and a variety of taboos about days and places.

 Harris is also considered by many to be one of the originators of today's prosperity gospel.